Teen Bible Study for Today: Grow Faith, Courage, and Friendship

 Ways to put this into practice this week

 Start with a micro-habit: before school, whisper the Lord’s Prayer or repeat Psalm 23:1.
 Let that sentence set your pace.
-Additionally, try a 5–5–5 rhythm: five minutes reading a Gospel passage, five minutes reflecting, five minutes praying for friends by name.
+Try a 5–5–5 rhythm: five minutes reading a Gospel passage, five minutes reflecting, and five minutes praying for friends by name.

 Another approach is a conversation card: write one question on a sticky note—Where did you notice God today?—and ask it at dinner or on the ride home.
 Over time, talking about God becomes as natural as talking about the rest of your day.